-- To ensure all members of staff are aware of BCIS child protection procedures. - To ensure the child protection policy is updated and reviewed annually. - To liaise with outside agencies and where appropriate, build effective relationships with them. - To have the skills to recognize and deal with child protection issues. - To support the HOS in referring cases of suspected abuse or allegations to the relevant investigating agencies - To initiate established protocol for reporting and investigation on any allegations of members of staff. - To act as a source of advice, support, and expertise with regards to child protection within the school and/or refer to additional resources. - When students leave the school, Principals ensure their file is transferred to the new school as soon as possible.
+- To ensure all members of staff are aware of BCIS child protection procedures. - To ensure the child protection policy is updated and reviewed annually. - To liaise with outside agencies and where appropriate, build effective relationships with them. - To have the skills to recognize and deal with child protection issues, including the process for preventing, interrupting, and correcting identity-based abuse. - To support the HOS in referring cases of suspected abuse or allegations to the relevant investigating agencies. - To initiate established protocol for reporting and investigation on any allegations of members of staff. - To act as a source of advice, support, and expertise with regards to child protection within the school and/or refer to additional resources. - When students leave the school, Principals ensure their file is transferred to the new school as soon as possible.
 If there is evidence that there is likely ongoing danger to the child, BCIS will share that with future schools.